justingamble/nfl_rushing/README.md

         asdf install elixir 1.11.3-otp-23
         asdf local elixir 1.11.3-otp-23
 ```

-5. Download the dependencies and compile the application.
+5. Run the following commands inside the `nfl_rushing` directory, to download the dependencies and compile the application.
 You may see some warning messages, these can be ignored.
-Inside the `nfl_rushing` directory, run:
 ```elixir
         mix setup
         mix do deps.get, compile
 ```

-6. In your favourite editor, open 'config/dev.exs' and look at the section starting with:
+6. In your favourite editor, open `config/dev.exs` and look at the section starting with:
 ```elixir
       config :nfl_rushing, NflRushing.Repo
 ```
-   These are the settings that the app will use to connect to your database,
+    This section contains the settings that the application will use to connect to your database.
-   so double-check them to make sure they'll work.
-In particular, make sure
-   the username and password are correct.
+    Double-check them to make sure they'll work.
+In particular, make sure the username and password are correct.

 7. In your terminal, run:
 ```elixir